ebaucom21/Amazon-Entertainment-Catalog-Recommender/README.md

 <h1 align="center" id="title">Amazon Entertainment Catalog Recommender</h1>

 <p id="description">A recommendation engine for finding a new show on Amazon prime based on a short questionnaire.
-This Recommendation engine will employ the use of both a B+ tree and a KD-Tree in order to compare the functionality speed and accuracy of the two data structures in recommendations.</p>
+This Recommendation engine will employ the use of both a Red-Black tree and a KD-Tree in order to compare the functionality speed and accuracy of the two data structures in recommendations.</p>

 <p align="center"><img src="https://img.shields.io/github/contributors/ebaucom21/Amazon-Entertainment-Catalog-Recommender" alt="shields"><img src="https://img.shields.io/github/commit-activity/w/ebaucom21/Amazon-Entertainment-Catalog-Recommender" alt="shields"></p>

 <h2>🍰 Installing SFML to run code:</h2>
+**NOTE: This project was written in Clion, these steps will work for Clion garunteed.
+Other IDE's are untested so use to your discretion.**

-1. Go to https://www.sfml-dev.org/download/sfml/2.5.1 and download the SFML package library that corresponds to your system.
+1. Go to https://www.sfml-dev.org/download/sfml/2.5.1 and download the SFML package library that corresponds to your system(either GCC 7.3.0 MinGW (SEH) - 64-bit or GCC 7.3.0 MinGW (DW2) - 32-bit).
 For example, a 64-bit machine running MinGW, you will download the package here:

 ![image-8c93f29f-e42d-4cf7-9393-a35740412e98](https://github.com/user-attachments/assets/0d6abe19-d047-40e8-baa7-4fe90d3998c1)
 2. Once the download is complete, locate it and extract the zip file somewhere on your computer.
 It shouldn't matter where you have it, but you must keep it there while running this code.